History Of PCC

 To help pay for the Simon Building’s construction, the PCC Foundation launched the college’s first-ever capital campaign in February 2008 and raised more than $7 million in 14 months.

 With the start of the 2009 Spring Semester came the opening of the long-awaited and much-needed Craig F. Goess Student Center.
-Named for a Greenville businessman and PCC supporter who contributed to the center’s construction, the 33,698-square-foot building features a large multipurpose room and cafeteria and provides a one-stop shop for student services, including counseling, financial aid and admissions.
+Named for a Greenville businessman and PCC supporter who contributed to the center’s construction, the 33,698-square-foot building features the J. Paul and Diana S. Davenport Multipurpose Room and Bulldog Cafe and essentially serves as a one-stop shop for student services, including counseling, financial aid and admissions.

 After nearly two years of construction, the Simon Building opened in time for the start of the Fall 2010 Semester.
 Though many health sciences programs are still located in the Fulford Building, Simon provides the Health Sciences Division with much-needed classroom, laboratory and office space.